How to Get Rid of Under Eye Bags

 There isn’t one cause of under eye bags, and they don’t all look the same.
 Some people may experience redness, itching, sagging skin, and dark circles along with the puffiness.
 To completely banish under eye bags, you must know their source.

-Lack of sleep- One of the most common reason for under eye bags is fatigue.
+Lack of sleep- One of the most common reasons for under eye bags is fatigue.
 When you sleep, the body renews itself by doing things like digesting food and regenerating cells.
 Another thing the body does while sleeping is drain fluid and eliminate toxins.
 We all have fluid directly under the skin, and if it isn’t flowing properly it can clog under the eyes can cause bags, so try to get more sleep; the average person should be getting 6-9 hours.
 Be sure to rest in a comfortable place because bad sleep can produce the same side effects as no sleep.

 Certain medications-Are you currently under the care of a physician and are required to take medication?
 If so, the meds may be the root of your eye bags.
 Some medications can cause fluid retention, filling the pockets under the eyes.